This guide will:

-The 3rd entry from the end is the signal strength.
+- The 3rd entry from the end is the signal strength.
 The lower the number, the stronger the signal.
-In general, a signal of -50 to -62 or less is considered a good signal, but that number may vary depending on factors such as weather and the width of the timing line.
-Testing is always encouraged when variables are present.
+In general, a signal of -50 to -62 or less is considered a good signal, but that number may vary slightly depending on environmental and situational variables.

 - The last entry indicates how many times the tag was ‘observed’ within the five second window.

 A-Transactions in Practice

 Simply put, setting a controller to record A-Transactions is useful for separating weak reads from strong reads.
-This can help compensate for situations where FlashPoints pick up unwanted stray reads such as from non-participating athletes who still picked up their bibs and are standing on the sidelines behind a flashpoint.
+This can help compensate for situations where FlashPoints pick up unwanted, stray reads such as from non-participating athletes who picked up their bibs but are standing on the sidelines behind a flashpoint.

 Below is an illustration of a possible scenario with some likely signal strength and observation data based on two athletes' positions relative to the FlashPoints.

-Scenario: Bob showed up to the race late, picked up his shirt and bib, but decided not to run the race.
-He wanted to watch as people began coming in, so he sauntered over to the Finish line and his bib got read.
-Elliot was the first place finisher, but since Bob came over and was read first, Bob is now displayed as the first place finisher.
-Now you’ve printed out an Awards Report with the wrong data, and you have to figure out what happened when Elliot comes forward to complain.
+Scenario: Bob Bystander showed up to the race late, picked up his shirt and bib, but decided not to run the race.
+He wanted to watch as people began coming in, so he sauntered over to the Finish line, and his bib got read.
+Elliot was the first place finisher, but since Bob came over and was read first, Bob is now displayed as the first place finisher!
+Now the live results are showing incorrect data, and the timer has to figure out what happened when Elliot comes forward to complain.

-Using the A-Transaction filtering options available through ChronOS, BoxScore 3, and the MiniTrack interface, combined with SimpleClient and Fusion can help you avoid this situation entirely by easily setting parameters that will keep Bob out of the data so Elliot can get his award without any hassle or confusion.
+Using A-Transactions can help you avoid this type of situation by keeping Bob out of the data entirely so that Elliot can get his award without any hassle or confusion.

 Configuring a Pro 2 Controller